Often, candidates for top jobs are pressed to convince their would-be employer of how “passionate” they are about the position.

 - Development calendar: The products you’re selling and the way launches affect your team’s sales approach

-Once you have a firm grasp on how to align your compensation plan with your company’s culture and business goals, you can get down to planning the finer points of your approach to sales compensation.
+Once you have a firm grasp on how to align your compensation plan with your company’s culture and priorities, you can get down to planning the finer points of your approach to sales compensation.

 The Components of Your Sales Compensation Plan

-Whatever your approach, knowledge of the individual building blocks of SaaS sales compensation and how they fit together is important.
+Whatever your approach is, knowledge of the individual building blocks of SaaS sales compensation and how they fit together is important.
 Any functioning sales compensation model will be made up of a combination of the following:

-All but the most aggressive sales compensation plans will incorporate base pay, regardless of how creative they get with commission plans afterward.
+All but the most aggressive sales compensation plans will incorporate a base salary, regardless of how creative they get with commission afterward.

-Companies will make the ratio between base salary and sales commission proportionate to how aggressive they want their sales team to be.
-A higher base salary means more stability with less incentive; a lower base salary means less stability with more incentive.
-Which proportion works best depends on your sales goals and the type and trajectory of your company.
+Companies will make their salary: commission ratio proportionate to how aggressive they want their sales team to be.
+Higher salary means more stability with less incentive; lower salary means less stability with more incentive.
+Which proportion works best depends on the type of company.

-Companies seeking high sales volumes and profit margins will likely be aggressive, with less base pay and more OTE (on-target earnings).
-Companies looking for higher-quality, lower-volume sales may choose to devote a great proportion of compensation to salary, resulting in less variable pay.
+Companies seeking high sales volume will likely be aggressive, with less pay determined by salary.
+Companies looking for higher-quality, lower-volume sales may choose to use a great proportion of compensation devoted to salary.
 This is also likely to result in lower employee turnover.

-The practice of sales is closely associated with commission.
-It’s the most common form of incentive compensation, and the principle is simple: for their hard work on a sale, your sales reps are rewarded with a portion of the profit gained.
+Commission is the method of incentive most associated with the practice of sales, and the principle is simple: For their hard work on a sale, your sales rep is rewarded with a portion of the profit gained.
 Sales compensation plans are oriented around different types of commission, which we’ll shortly be covering in full.

-The commission rates you offer will depend on a number of factors.
+The amount of overall compensation accounted for by commission will depend on a number of factors.
+These can include

 - the duties reps may have beyond pure selling.